 and involved research and measurement campaigns related to the sound power

 level measurements of wind turbines.

-joined us in 2007 and is a member of the Institute of Acoustics
+joined us in 2007 and was a major contributor to the Institute of Acoustics

-Amplitude Modulation Working Group who are tasked with developing a metric for
+Amplitude Modulation Working Group who developed a globally accepted metric for

 the quantification of amplitude-modulated noise from wind turbines.